HewlettPackard/POSH-HPEOneView-docs/docs/cmdlets/v5.20/servers/convert-hpovserverprofile.md

 ### -EnclosureGroup &lt;Object&gt;

-Specify the target `[HPOneView.EnclosureGroup]` resource object.
+Specify the target `[HPEOneView.EnclosureGroup]` resource object.
 By changing the Enclosure Group, assigned Networks with Connections that do not exist on in the associated Logical Interconnect Group(s), the Connection may not be assigned to an available FlexNIC.

 | Aliases | None |
 | :--- | :--- |